HendrixLyu/HW_coding-challenge/README.md

 # Getting Started with Create React App

-The Project create by Hendrix and I set a Responsive Breakpoint @ 600px;
+The Project create by Hendrix and I set a responsive Breakpoint @ 600px;

 The whole project took approximately 6 hours;